michaelpaulkorthals/pyenv-virtualenv-windows/README.md

 ![pyenv-virtualenv_architecture](./images/pyenv-virtualenv_architecture.png "'pyenv-virtualenv' for Windows - Architecture'")

+Thanks to the authors of 'pyenv' and 'pyenv-virtualenv'.
+Their documentation and the tools installed on Ubuntu Linux was very helpful to reverse engineer the 'pyenv-virtualenv' for Windows:
+* <a href="https://github.com/kirankotari" rel="noopener noreferrer" target="_blank">Kiran Kumar Kotariy</a> and <a href="https://github.com/pyenv-win/pyenv-win/graphs/contributors/" rel="noopener noreferrer" target="_blank">Contributors</a>
+* <a href="https://github.com/pyenv/pyenv-virtualenv" rel="noopener noreferrer" target="_blank">Yamashita, Yuu</a>

-Opposite to 'pyenv', which depends on the Windows scripting languages only, the 'pyenv-virtualenv' for Windows depends on the Windows CMD/BAT scripting language (~1/3) and on the global Python version (~2/3) that is installed and configured via 'pyenv' for Windows.
+Opposite to 'pyenv-win', which depends on the Windows scripting languages only, the 'pyenv-virtualenv' for Windows depends on the Windows CMD/BAT scripting language (~1/3) and on the global Python version (~2/3) that is installed and configured via 'pyenv' for Windows.

 To fulfill the requirements for 'pyenv-virtualenv' for Windows, the global Python version must be 3.6+.
 Lower Python version are not supported.
 In addition, the Python package 'virtualenv' must be installed by pip into the global Python version.